justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 - *check service* that displays metadata about uploaded files when URL was provided
 - *bug report* that sends a generated HTML page to the admin for checking it with `wappalyzer`

-Without exploiting any vulnerabilities, URLs of generated pages will not be displayed to the user, and because of which *check service* and *bug reports* can't be used.
+Without exploiting any vulnerabilities, URLs of generated pages will not be displayed to the user, and because of that, *check service* and *bug reports* can't be used.
 This leads us to the first objective of the mission &mdash; **leak the URL of a generated page.**.

 ### Backend
 Although in the challenge we weren't provided with a complete source code of the backend server, there was a link to the source of `weaponlyzer` function [./weaponlyzer.php](./weaponlyzer.php).
-In that code, we could see that the engine responsible for fetching metadata about files was a tool called [wappalyzer](https://github.com/AliasIO/wappalyzer) that was run with the code below, where `$targets[$i]` was a URL to a generated file for three home, about and contact pages.
+In that code, we could see that the engine responsible for fetching metadata about the pages was a tool called [wappalyzer](https://github.com/AliasIO/wappalyzer) that was run with the code below, where `$targets[$i]` was a URL to a generated file for three home, about and contact pages.

 ```php
 shell_exec('timeout -k 3s 20s wappalyzer -w 8 ' . escapeshellarg(escapeshellcmd($targets[$i])));